JonathanWilbur/asn1.rs/README.md

       to constrain ROSE-related values to `X690Element`s instead of `ASN1Value`, couldn't you implement an IDM layer that accepts only BER and DER encoding for `impl ROSEReceiver<X690Element>`?
+- [ ] Shouldn't the API implement a lazy technique?
+As, just decode PDUs as they are needed?
+In other words, pull, rather than eagerly parse and enqueue.
 From https://doc.rust-lang.org/std/sync/struct.Arc.html:

 ```